rodriguessdeyson/pid-tuner/README.md

 ### 3. Cohen-Coon (CC)

-The Cohen-Coon (CC) tuningModel method is a widely used technique for PID controller tuningModel, particularly for first-order systems with time delay.
+The Cohen-Coon (CC) tuning model method is a widely used technique for PID controller tuning model, particularly for first-order systems with time delay.
 It provides formulas to calculate the PID parameters based on the system's dynamic response.
 The CC method improves both setpoint tracking and disturbance rejection, making it suitable for systems with significant dead time.

 |    Z&amp;N     | Kp                                                         |Ki   | Kd|
 |----------------|------------------------------------------------------------|-----|---|